 As per Innoviet Travel’s website, families with children under 4 is not recommended.
 For safety reasons, they do not provide small bikes for young children who are under 12 years of age, as local traffic behaviour is quite different to that from the West or developed countries.
-Children between 4-11 years are required to sit on the back of the bike, baby seat for bicycle is provided.
+Children between 4-11 years are required to sit on the back of the bike, baby seat for a bicycle is provided.

 - There will be quite a bit of driving on this tour as we have to cover a vast region.

 - The trip concludes in Ho Chi Minh City at around 5-5:30 PM (default) or Can Tho at around 1:00 PM where you can take a bus to Rach Gia (3 hours) and boat to Phu Quoc (2,5 hours).
 Please take this into account when making onward travel arrangements.

 Before travelling, make sure you get a travel insurance policy – you never know when you might need it!
 Click here for information on travel insurance, what company we recommend and a link to get an instant quote.

 If you’re looking for alternative accommodation to either save some money or share with friends or family, click here for information on Air B&B ($50 discount on your first booking), hotel price comparison websites etc.

 Here are some more photos from our 2-day tour.

 “The life you have led doesn’t need to be the only life you have.” – Anna Quindlen